Booking

 UNDERWORLD.
 1927.
 Directed by Josef von Sternberg.

 Underworld is the defining gangster film from the silent era.
-It has been quoted by many gangster films which followed in the talkies.
+It has been quoted by many films which followed in the talkies.
 The gangster leaders really are not good people, but honor and sympathy still abound in the film.
 The score is dramatic with a jazz/bluesy undercurrent, from shoot-outs to flowering romance.

 THE HISTORY OF THE CIVIL WAR.
 1921.
 Directed by Dziga Vertov